Advertisement

 Germany Digital Nomad Visa, Freelancer Visa – Requirements and Process

-Also called the German freelance visa, the is a residence permit that will allow digital nomads to live in Germany while working remotely.
+Also called the German freelance visa, the visa is a residence permit that will allow digital nomads to live in Germany while working remotely.
 It applies to freelancers and those who want to do business in the country.

 Germany is joining several other European countries to regulate remote work and encourage young professionals and entrepreneurs to move to the country.
 The country’s declining birth rate is one of the main reasons it’s pushing for programs that will attract young residents.